dad98253/swagmac/README.md

   </host>
 </nmaprun>

 The input file is expected to be on MACdata.xml.
-When the program terminates, an updated copy of the file will be saved as MACdataOut.xml.
+When the program terminates, an updated copy of the file will be saved as MACdataOut.xml and a copy of the old mac data is saved in oldmaclist.txt.
 If you are happy with the run, you should move MACdataOut.xml to MACdata.xml.
 Doing so will permanently save any new MAC data that the program found.

-The program takes two run time optional arguments:
+The program takes three run time optional arguments:
+The first argument is the location of the "config" file.
+This file contains a list of all of the input files to be processed as well as their respective output (listing) files.
+The format of the config file is listed below.
-The first argument is primarily used for program debug/checkout.
+The second argument is primarily used for program debug/checkout.
 It controlls which section of the code (which input file) is to be run.
 If set to "all", then all of the input files will be read.
-The second argument specifies the name of the file containing switch information.
-By succesively runing the program against each switch on the network and examining the portlist.txt output file, it's posible to guess the relative configuration of the network.
+The third argument specifies the name of the file containing switch information.
+This argument is ignored if a switchfile is specified in the config file.
+By succesively running the program against each switch on the network and examining the portlist.txt output file, it's posible to guess the relative configuration of the network.

+The "config" file looks similar to this:

+1,opsiMACs.csv,maclist.txt,0
+2,scan2X.txt,maclistscan.txt,0
+3,unifimac.txt,maclist3.txt,0
+4,leases.txt,maclist4.txt,0
+5,oui.txt,ouilist.txt,0
+6,T2600G-28TS-SEP24.txt,portlist-T2600G-28TS-SEP24.txt,0

+Each line specifies a file to be processed.
+The first field on the line is the file type. the file types are as follows:
+1 -> opsi data
+2 -> local network scan
+3 -> UniFi WiFi data
+4 -> dhcp lease data
+5 -> OUI database file
+6 -> switch data file
+The second field is the name of the input file.
+The third field is the name to use for the output file.
+The fourth field is not currently used.
+However, it needs to be present.
+It is intended to be used to specify additional format information.
+Note that the lines in the config file are processed in the order that they are read.
+So, if you intend to process switch data using your latest updates to the MAC database, you should include all type 6 lines at the end of the file (after your latest MAC updates).

-The portlist.txt output file looks something lke this:
+The portlist output file is produced when processing type 6 input.
+The default file name is portlist.txt.
+The output file looks something lke this:

  line found : "T2600G-28TS(config)#show mac address-table vlan 1"
  line found : ""